Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Experiments

 \subsection{Results}

 All model results across the evaluated datasets are presented in Table~\ref{tab:results}.
-Our model consistently achieves strong performance across all task categories and datasets, outperforming the second-best model by an average margin of 5.3\%.
-Furthermore, it ranks first in nearly all sub-categories and datasets, highlighting both its broad capabilities and strong generalizability.
-We also validated model performance on the clinically annotated subset and graded the top two models' responses for sufficiency, which can be seen in Table~\ref{tab:clin_model_val} and Table~\ref{tab:clin_suf_val} respectively in the Appendix, and note that our model outperforms the baselines.
-Examining the memory usage, our model only required approximately 20 GB of GPU memory during training and inference -- significantly less than M3D, LLaVA-Med, and Med3DVLM, all of which exceed 40 GB -- suggesting the computational benefits of a fused vision token representation.
+Our model consistently achieves strong performance across all task categories and datasets, outperforming the second-best model by an average margin of 5.5 points (+9.1\% relative to the strongest baseline).
+We note a small drop in performance relative to other models on the GoAT dataset.
+This dataset is extremely challenging because it evaluates generalizability based on several factors with limited training data.
 In our experiments, we also noticed that the top three models had above a 99.8\% accuracy on out-of-scope task identification, which suggests our dataset was effective at hallucination mitigation.